direct2subhajit/Breast_Cancer_prediction_with_ML/README.md

 resulting in 30 features.
 For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.

 All feature values are recoded with four significant digits.

 Missing attribute values: none

 Class distribution: 357 benign, 212 malignant

+*Now we will apply Machine Learning algorithims to predict breast cancer and compare which Algorithm will give the higher accuracy.*